 Are You Ready to Become a Real vCIO?

-Schmerler says, “Even in 2019, many IT service providers are still stuck in the break/fix world, with a race to the bottom when it comes to things like price and service offerings.
-The reality is that when IT service providers operate that way they have no actual client loyalty, and it is only a matter of time before a cheaper company comes along, or a shift in the client’s management occurs to displace you.”
+Schmerler says, “Even today, many IT service providers are still stuck in the break/fix world, with a race to the bottom when it comes to things like price and service offerings.
+Unfortunately, the reality is that when IT service providers operate that way they have no actual client loyalty, and it’s only a matter of time before a cheaper company comes along or a shift in the client’s management occurs to displace you.”

 He says having vCIO services is a sign of an MSP’s maturity and depth of service offerings.
 “A good vCIO is ‘sticky.’
 It is very hard to get rid of an IT service provider that truly masters the concept of being a trusted advisor, as opposed to just talking about it,” he says.